mikalaivarapayeu/alert_airflow_hadoop_spark/README.md

 Log files are moved into mnt/processed_log folder.

 ### Installation
+- _1. Ensure that docker and docker compose are in stalled_

-- _1. Clone the repository_
+- _2. Clone the repository_
-- _2. In the root folder create the .env file with following environment variable:_
+- _3. In the root folder create the .env file with following environment variables:_
 * * _AIRFLOW_UID=1000_
 * * _AIRFLOW__CORE__EXECUTOR=CeleryExecutor_
 * * _AIRFLOW__DATABASE__SQL_ALCHEMY_CONN=postgresql+psycopg2://airflow:airflow@postgres/airflow_